istio/istio.io/content/en/news/releases/1.29.x/announcing-1.29/change-notes/index.md

 ## Installation

 - **Updated** `istiod` to set `GOMEMLIMIT` to 90% of the memory limit (previously 100%) to reduce the risk of OOM kills.
 This is now handled automatically via the `automemlimit` library.
-Users can override by setting the `GOMEMLIMIT` environment variable directly, or adjust the ratio using the `AUTOMEMLIMIT` environment variable (e.g., `AUTOMEMLIMIT=0.85` for 85%).
+Users can override this by setting the `GOMEMLIMIT` environment variable directly, or adjust the ratio using the `AUTOMEMLIMIT` environment variable (e.g., `AUTOMEMLIMIT=0.85` for 85%).

 - **Updated** Kiali addon to version v2.21.0.

 - **Added** support for filtering resources that Pilot will watch, based on the environment variable `PILOT_IGNORE_RESOURCES`.
-This variable is a comma-separated list of resources and prefixes that should be ignored by Istio CRD Watcher.
+This variable is a comma-separated list of resources and prefixes that should be ignored by the Istio CRD Watcher.
-In case there is a need to explicitly include a resource, even it being on the ignore list it can be done using the variable `PILOT_INCLUDE_RESOURCES`.
+If there is a need to explicitly include a resource, even when it is on the ignore list, this can be done using the variable `PILOT_INCLUDE_RESOURCES`.
-This feature enables administrators that want to deploy Istio as a Gateway API only controller, ignoring mesh resources, or allowing the deployment of Istio with support only for Gateway API HTTPRoutes (eg.: GAMMA support).
+This feature enables administrators to deploy Istio as a Gateway API-only controller, ignoring mesh resources, or to deploy Istio with support only for Gateway API HTTPRoutes (e.g., GAMMA support).
   ([Issue #58425](https://github.com/istio/istio/issues/58425))

 - **Added** support for customize envoy file flush interval and buffer in `ProxyConfig`.